-You don’t need to own an eco-lodge in a forest to be considered ‘green’ on Airbnb.
-More and more guests are selecting accommodation that will help them care for the planet and reduce their carbon footprint.
-This can mean anything from an inner city apartment that’s close to public transport, or a home that uses chemical-free cleaning products.
+You don’t need to own an eco-lodge in the forest to be considered ‘green’ on Airbnb.
+More and more guests are becoming selective with the type of accommodation they choose to stay in – ones that will reduce their own carbon footprint.

 - Reduce their carbon footprint